-The points raised from local residents during the consultation along with actions to resolve them are shown in the table below1.
+The points raised from local residents during the consultation along with actions to resolve them are shown in the table below.
 The consultation material included reference to the paved runway and therefore all comments relating to the runway received during the consultation period have been retained in the summary of comments below.
-However, the concerns and actions have been superseded by the proposed change in project outputs.

-1 Medway Council (June 2013) Consultation Feedback Analysis Report Rochester Airport Masterplan
+&lt;sup>1 Medway Council (June 2013) Consultation Feedback Analysis Report Rochester Airport Masterplan

 Concerns Actions Economic development and regeneration The airport site is very well placed to create higher value employment on the land that will be released for development at the south and north of the site with the closure of Runway 16/34.
 This is due to site's excellent accessibility, access to superfast broadband, hotel availability, and co-location with existing prominent employers such as BAE Systems.
 Working with local academia and existing employers provides an excellent opportunity to attract and grow a prominent industry sector that is rooted in Medway.
 Increase in air traffic activity, associated with a commercialisation of the airport A reduction to the annual cap on aircraft movements was introduced and the operating hours for flying at weekends were regulated.
 Increased risks to safety, particularly in relation to increased activity As described above the annual cap of movements was reduced.
 In addition, CAA supports that a hard-surfaced runway is safer due to the earlier take offs that the planes can achieve compared to grass.
 Limited consideration of options for the site Various options have been considered.
 The master plan secures the role of the airport as an important asset for Medway not only by supporting businesses but also, by supporting community services and recreational users.
 Negative impact on property values Greater consideration of the site's environmental and wider context as long as protected key views, and residential amenity ensures that all the negative impact that will be created because of the project will be mitigated.
 Noise, particularly in association with increased activity As described above the annual cap of movements was reduced.
 In addition, CAA supports that a hard-surfaced runway is less noisy due to the earlier take offs that the planes can achieve compared to grass.
 Promoting local heritage assets, particularly supporting the work of the Medway Aircraft Preservation Society There is a clear opportunity to maximise the positive contribution that MAPS brings to the airport site with its redevelopment.
 MAPS working infrastructure will be moved to a gateway point of the airport in order to diversify the airport's offer into the tourism and visitor market.
 MAPS could also provide valuable training opportunities in engineering for young people in Medway - there are clear linkages with Medway's engineering focussed University Technical College.
 Road traffic impacts A traffic impact assessment will be carried out at the planning application stage, and further details for management schemes proposed.
 This approach has been supported in the consultation response made by the Highways Agency.
 The planning application will be submitted with evidence and information on a number of technical matters.
-These include a range of transport and traffic impact
+These include a range of transport and traffic impact assessments.
+Use of public funding The master plan included much needed improvements to the infrastructure and facilities at the airport.
+A business case is being conducted which tests the value for money that is going to be received in return for any public funding.